 Skip to main content

-AWS Security Hub
+AWS Security Hub CSPM

 Thumbnail icon

-AWS Security Hub is an AWS security service that provides a comprehensive view of your security state within AWS and your compliance with the security industry standards and best practices.
+AWS Security Hub CSPM is an AWS security service that provides a comprehensive view of your security state within AWS and your compliance with the security industry standards and best practices.

-The Sumo Logic App for AWS Security Hub leverages findings data from Security Hub and visually displays security state data in Dashboards.
+The Sumo Logic app for AWS Security Hub CSPM leverages findings data from Security Hub and visually displays security state data in Dashboards.
 The dashboards provide a high-level view of findings, showing the type, when they occurred, the resources that were affected, their severity, and their distribution, showing the current security and compliance status of an AWS account from all sources.

-The Sumo Logic integration with AWS Security Hub extends compliance checks to other key regulatory frameworks such as PCI, GDPR, HIPAA, and others.
+The Sumo Logic integration with AWS Security Hub CSPM extends compliance checks to other key regulatory frameworks such as PCI, GDPR, HIPAA, and others.

 Log types

-This section shows you how to enable Sumo Logic as a Finding Provider, deploy the AWS Security Hub forwarder, create a Webhook connection, and create a scheduled search.
+This section shows you how to enable Sumo Logic as a Finding Provider, deploy the AWS Security Hub CSPM forwarder, create a Webhook connection, and create a scheduled search.

 Overview

-AWS Security Hub forwarder creates a Lambda function along with an Identity Access and Management (IAM) authentication secured API Gateway endpoint.
+AWS Security Hub CSPM forwarder creates a Lambda function along with an Identity Access and Management (IAM) authentication secured API Gateway endpoint.
 A Sumo Logic scheduled search then sends the results to the endpoint using Webhook for Lambda The triggered Lambda function parses the search results, transforming them into Amazon Finding Format (AFF).
-Each of the rows of the AFF data is sent as a finding to AWS Security Hub.
+Each of the rows of the AFF data is sent as a finding to AWS Security Hub CSPM.

 The configuration is defined using SAM specification and published in AWS Serverless Application Repository.